Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

-Add more loop cuts to clips handles and adjust silhouette to achieve more interesting handles shape.
+Add more loop cuts to clips handles and correct them to achieve more interesting result.

 image